VISmodding/VIS_Game_Boy_DMG/troubleshooting.md

 ## The Gameboy does not read any game and shows a corroded logo

-Rework the solder of the cartridge slot connector and the CPU pins, and the RAM pins circled in the following image
+Rework the solder of the cartridge slot connector and the CPU pins, and the RAM pins circled in the following image.

 ![image](images/corrupted_logo.png)